davidiw/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 * There is no means to borrow an object or a reference to an object.
 We are exploring how to make it so that a reference to a global object can be returned from a function.
 * There's no guarantee of correctness or consistency in object implementation.
-For example, the API for generating a TypedOwnerAbility can differ from object to object.
+For example, the API for generating a TypedOwnerRef can differ from object to object.
 An object could potentially be left in a partially deleted state.
 We are exploring interfaces that would allow for calling functions on module, type pairs that implement certain functions.
 * The ownership model allows for richer defintion of access control, such as specifying when